The Ultimate Guide to Blue Mountains Art Galleries

 As well as Paintings and Prints, they are strong on Ceramics, Glass and Sculptures.

 We love the paintings of David Middlebrook especially his outback images and there are usually quite a few on display there.
-You should also check out Robin Collier’s evocative Blue Mountains scenes and works of the famous Blue Mountains Glass Artist Keith Rowe.
+You should also check out Robin Collier’s grand Blue Mountains scenes and works of the famous Blue Mountains Glass Artist Keith Rowe.

 It’s open every day 10 -5